Conducting research at the intersection of digital information technologies, commercial interests and health systems

 December 8, 2024

-In a recent commentary published in Canadian Family Physician, Lab member Dr. Sheryl Spithoff and collaborators Dr. Ewan Affleck and Dr. Lindsay Hedden, examine different models of virtual care in Canada, considering how underlying economic structures shape available models of care within the health system.
+In a commentary published in Canadian Family Physician, Lab member Dr. Sheryl Spithoff and collaborators Dr. Ewan Affleck and Dr. Lindsay Hedden, examine different models of virtual care in Canada, considering how underlying economic structures shape available models of care within the health system.